 Rewards automatically accrue on your account.
 However, they remain locked and illiquid until token transfers and withdrawals are enabled.
-This will be the case in Phase 1.5 of Eth2s' rollout.
-No specific dates have been announced for the start of Phase 1.5.
+This will be the case once the “Shanghai Upgrade” took place, which will most likely be in the first half of 2023.
 Unfortunately, compounding your rewards is currently not possible on a protocol level.

-Until token transfers and withdrawals are enabled in Phase 1.5 of Eth2s' rollout, your rewards and your principal stake remain locked and illiquid.
-You can however spend, trade, or use your "staked ETH" before the launch of phase 1.5.
+Until token transfers and withdrawals are enabled in the wake of the “Shanghai Upgrade”, your rewards and your principal stake remain locked and illiquid.
+You can however spend, trade, or use your "staked ETH" before that.

 When you stake your ETH via Lido, your funds will be distributed between the validators composing the Lido node operator registry.
 The distribution is optimized to maintain a uniform distribution of ETH between the validators.
 Hence, you cannot choose a specific validator that you want to delegate to.